 For perimenopause and menopause sufferers, fatigue is a very common health complaint.
-It is a state of overwhelming, weariness, tiredness, lethargy, sustained exhaustion and decreased capacity for physical and mental work that is unrelieved by rest.
+It is a state of overwhelming, weariness, tiredness, lethargy, sustained exhaustion and decreased capacity for physical and mental work that doesn’t relieve with rest.
 It is generally defined as a feeling of lack of energy and motivation.
 It is not the same as drowsiness, but the desire to sleep may accompany fatigue.
 Many people experience stress and extreme fatigue that is enough to interfere with their normal life.

 Fatigue is a symptom, rather than a specific disease or disorder.
 It is one of the hardest terms to define and a symptom of many different conditions.
-People who are fatigued feel tired all the time in both body and mind.
-A person suffering from fatigue has slowed reflexes and reduced function in daily life.
+People experience fatigue feel tired all the time in both body and mind.
+A person suffering fatigue has slowed reflexes and reduced function in daily life.
 Extreme fatigue is also a known risk factor in workplace and car accidents.

 Exhausted people or ones that have excessive fatigue often display symptoms that reflect what they really feel.
 Some of the usual manifestations of fatigue include:

 - Waking up is a hassle

 - Motion sickness fatigue as a result of senses mixing signals in the brain causing the ears and eyes to overwork

 - Being dependent on coffee, tea, or high energy drinks for vitality